 Methods Objective 3

 Description: In Objective 3, we will used the calibrated model from Objective 2 to refine modeling scenarios for Ghana at the sub-national (district) level and define prioritization criteria for combinations of interventions.
 Given the putative impact on malaria burden, we will focus on propagating the uncertainty on the impact of ITNs, SMC and vaccines (RTS,S, R21).
 In particular, we will focus on exploring if the geographic extension of vaccination and/or the switch to Intercepter G2 bednets will help achieve malaria control targets of the NMEP (see 1.2).
 As these two interventions are novel, there is a high interest from the NMEP to have relevant and reliable evidence to use for decision-making.
 Since specific questions have not yet been posed by the NMEP, we will simulate a full factorial experiment (i.e. all interventions combinations) in all districts.
 This will allow us to not only simulate the strategy of interest for the NMEP once it is defined but also explore alternative options.
 The current intervention deployment coverages for ITNs, SMC and vaccines will be used as the business-as-usual scenario.
-Future scenarios with higher coverage levels of the aforementioned interventions will also be simulated for all districts and Intervention combinations will be prioritized based on their projected reductions in malaria prevalence and incidence in the year of interest.
+Future scenarios with higher coverage levels of the aforementioned interventions will also be simulated for all districts and intervention combinations will be prioritized based on their projected reductions in malaria prevalence and incidence in the year of interest.
 If the NMEP is interested in considering the cost of interventions, intervention implementation data provided by the NMEP will be used.
 This will allow us to prioritize interventions without exceeding the budget limit.

 Technical and data requirement: The outcomes of Objective 3 will provide robust intervention impact estimation for sub-national models of malaria in Ghana with data preceding the upcoming Global Fund call in 2026.
 Data will be provided based on our established relationships with MAP and the NMEP.